• Skip to primary navigation

 • Loaves should be golden brown and sound hollow when thumped.

-• Cool at least ten minutes before eating.
+• Cool for at least ten minutes before eating.

 Loaves placed on a french bread pan, allowed to rise and then slashed before baking.